Germany/Singapore, Design –

 The GERMAN ART MOVEMENT that gave us Less is More, can be found all over the city from street signs to public housing

-BAUHAUS TURNS 1OO THIS YEAR.
-Its influences are everywhere: on Apple’s products as design chief Jony Ive likes the clean lines and round corners of Bauhaus alumnus Dieter Rams; sans serif fonts like futura, helvetica and avenir on signboards and advertising; modernist architecture with simple geometries and lots of glass; tubular steel chairs; stainless steel tea pots…
+The influence of BAUHAUS is everywhere: on Apple’s products as design chief Jony Ive likes the clean lines and round corners of Bauhaus alumnus Dieter Rams; sans serif fonts like futura, helvetica and avenir on signboards and advertising; modernist architecture with simple geometries and lots of glass; tubular steel chairs; stainless steel tea pots…

 Architect Walter Gropius founded a small art school in Weimar, Germany, in 1919, and called it the Bauhaus, meaning “Building House”.
 He saw industrialisation sucking the soul out of things, and wanted to create a new era where art and craftmanship would unite with technology.
 Disciplines from architecture to product design to photography to pottery to textile to typography were to be unified under a single modernist art scheme.
 Mass production would churn out functional, inexpensive things of quality and minimalist design available to all, not only to the rich.

 The Bauhaus was to be the most influential art and design school in history, impacting not only German design but the whole world’s.
 Bauhaus had a huge influence on Modern Scandinavian Design.

 Bauhaus practitioners include architect Mies van der Rohe, artists Paul Klee and Oskar Schlemmer, furniture designer Marcel Breuer and textile artists Anni Albers and Gunta Stölzl.